 As part of our commitment to our community, StoneCrest Medical Center’s emergency room includes pediatric experts to care for your child.

 - 24/7 services

 - Expert emergency medicine specialists

 - Telemedicine services

 ER wait times

 TriStar StoneCrest has the shortest ER wait time in Smyrna.
 Our expert triage team assesses each patient as they arrive so there is no wait time for potentially life-threatening conditions, such as chest pain or stroke.
-Find out the current wait time by texting ER to 23000.

 Our emergency room is here to offer you quality, compassionate care.
 At times we may experience delays from the lack of beds, obtaining test results, multiple ambulance arrivals of critically ill patients, or a cardiac arrest patient.
 If any of these occur, your waiting time may be increased, however, the quality of your care will not be affected.

 When you arrive in the ER, a staff member will direct you to the appropriate person to receive service.
 Nurses help "sort" incoming patients according to the severity of their illnesses or injuries.
 Remember, emergency rooms always treat patients in critical condition first.
 Your health and comfort matter to us, so please be patient as we assist patients with more life-threatening conditions.

 During your visit, you will be evaluated and treated by a physician, physician assistant or nurse practitioner.
 Physician assistants and nurse practitioners who work in emergency rooms have advanced education and training to quickly evaluate, diagnose and treat patients experiencing medical emergencies.
 They are licensed and certified by the state and are under the direct supervision of the physician.